In this blog, we will discuss why to use NodeJS for backend development. So let’s get started.

 Express is a NodeJS web application framework.
 It is used widely to create and publish applications.
 It is fast, unopinionated, and comes with a robust collection of HTTP helpers.
 It is also best known for its development of APIs.

 It’s an official MongoDB driver for NodeJS, that provides API for MongoDB databases.
-Same as MySQL is a relational database that uses structured query language for accessing MongoDB.
+MongoDB is a non-relational database which stores the data in key-value pairs in the form of documents.
 It ensures data integrity and meets the standards for security and compliance issues.

 The request is an HTTP library that is used to make HTTP calls.
 GET, PUSH, PUT, POST is the four requests made by HTTP during server-side implementation.
 It deals with the authentication part of the application.